 Until I was given a water bottle holder in Thailand, I didn’t realize how much this would change my life.
 Especially once I upgraded to a carrier that does double duty as a wallet!
 After that, I just never left on a new adventure without a full bottle of water.

 Of course, if you aren’t into the over-the-shoulder holster, you can also try a small hydration backpack, like the stylish CamelBak Snoblast that carries two liters of water.
-It sells for $110.

 Say what?
 Travel with two reusable water bottles?